Florence Martus: Personal life

-When her brother, George, retired, they both moved to Bona Bella in Savannah, with the mayor of Savannah officially welcoming them to the city.
+When George retired, they both moved to Bona Bella in Savannah, with the mayor of Savannah officially welcoming them to the city.

 Death

 Martus died on February 8, 1943, aged 74.
 After a service at the Cathedral of St. John the Baptist, she was buried in a family plot at Laurel Grove North Cemetery.

 Legacy

-On September 27, 1943 Liberty ship SS Florence Martus was named in her honor.
+On September 27, 1943, Liberty ship SS Florence Martus was named in her honor.